xlives/xlives.github.io/courses.markdown

 |   12  |        |      |       |

 Preparation:
-*   Follow this [link](https://www.tensorflow.org/install/pip) to install Python development environment on your system.
+*   Follow this [link](https://www.tensorflow.org/install/pip) to install python development environment on your system.
 Following are some important notes:
     *   Requires Python 3.4, 3.5, or 3.6.
 Type 'python --version' on your command prompt to verify your installed python.
     *   Creates a virtual environment to isolate package installation.
 Conda may be used to create one, if preferred.